nickbruggen90/Networking-Encyclopedia-backside/NTP.md

 >   * Fix?: ensure device maintains regular communication with NTP source; check firewall and polling intervals
 > * Log messages showing “no association ID” or “No server specified”?
 >   * Cause?: misconfigured or missing NTP peer setup
->   * Fix: double check ntp server, ntp peer, or ntp master configuration commands
+>   * Fix: double check *ntp server*, *ntp peer*, or *ntp master* configuration commands
 > * Router/Device losing sync after reload?
 >   * Cause?: NTP takes time to reestablish after boot
->   * Fix: consider setting a hardware clock (clock set) and synchronizing in post-NTP lock with ntp update-calander
+>   * Fix: consider setting a hardware clock (*clock set*) and synchronizing in post-NTP lock with *ntp update-calander*
 > * NTP used in DoS/amplification attack?
->   * Cause?: NTP takes time to reestablish after boot
+>   * Cause?: mode 6/7 queries or monlist allowed from public
->   * Fix: disable or restrict monlist, control queries and consider upgrading to versions without this vulnerability
+>   * Fix: disable or restrict *monlist*, control queries and consider upgrading to versions without this vulnerability
 ---
 ### Insights:
 > * On Linux/Unix NTP daemons, you can adjust the minpoll/maxpoll settings in ntp.conf